tom-howard/com2009/docs/labs/assignment1/part1/publisher.md

 ---
-title: "A Simple Publisher Node (Assignment #1 Part 1)"
+title: "A Simple Publisher Node"
 ---

 ## The Code